Interplay of space charge and intrabeam scattering in the LHC ion injector chain: Simulation set-up and benchmarking of the IBS model

 To further enhance the IBS effect, a second case of the SPS was done for 5 times smaller emittances than the ones mentioned above.
 The comparison between the tracking simulations and the analytical predictions are shown in Fig.~\ref{fig:sps_bench_emit_div5}, where again very good agreement is observed, despite the more severe emittance exchange between the longitudinal and transverse planes due the IBS effect.
 The reason for this small difference is that the longitudinal phase space was initialized as a binomial distribution, like in the case of LEIR discussed above, and the longitudinal distribution tends towards a more Gaussian shape as a result from the IBS kicks.

 Six different benchmarking cases were shown, for different regimes in the LEIR and the SPS.
-In all six cases, there is excellent agreement between macro-particle tracking simulations with the modified AM IBS kick and the analytical predictions using Nagaitsev's analytical IBS model.
+In all six cases, there is excellent agreement between macroparticle tracking simulations with the modified AM IBS kick and the analytical predictions using Nagaitsev's analytical IBS model.
 Thus, this IBS model can be tested against experimental data from machine measurements and dynamic studies that include other collective effects, such as SC.
+For completeness, the invariant of Piwinski~\cite{Piwinski:1974it} using this IBS kick is compared for two of these cases against the analytical predictions in Appendix~\ref{app:Pinv}.